blitz-js/blitz/README.md

 [![Build Status](https://img.shields.io/endpoint.svg?url=https%3A%2F%2Factions-badge.atrox.dev%2Fblitz-js%2Fblitz%2Fbadge%3Fref%3Dcanary&style=flat-square)](https://actions-badge.atrox.dev/blitz-js/blitz/goto?ref=canary)
 <!-- prettier-ignore-end -->

-Framework for building monolithic, full-stack React apps without building an API.
+Blitz is a Rails-like framework for monolithic, full-stack React apps without an API.

-The central thesis for Blitz is most apps don't need a REST or GraphQL API.
+The central thesis is that most apps don’t need a REST or GraphQL API.
 Blitz brings back the simplicity of server rendered frameworks like Ruby on Rails while preserving everything we love about React.

+Additionally, Blitz is bringing other Rails goodness that’s missing in the React ecosystem like file structure and routing conventions, a really nice console REPL, intelligent code-scaffolding, and a fine-tuned out-of-the-box setup with Prettier, Typescript, ESlint, Jest, Cypress, etc.

 ### What is Blitz Designed For?